 An instrument is a legal document such as a transfer of ownership, a mortgage or an easement.
-Sometimes referred to simply as ‘documents’.
-The most common types of instruments are:
+Sometimes they are referred to simply as ‘documents’.
+The most common types of land transfer instruments are:

 Section 22 of the Land Act 1948 declared 12 Land Districts.
 These are listed below with the principal office and the reference to the gazetted description.

 |(Previously Auckland District, Land Act 1948 s 22 changed the District name to South Auckland)|